Glasgow on a budget

 City parks

-- Hidden Gardens - the back of Tramway opens out to a green urban space that is great for contemplation or attending events.
+• Hidden Gardens - the back of Tramway opens out to a green urban space that is great for relaxing or attending events.
 Visit hiddengardens.org.uk.

 Active and sporty

 For fun outdoors, there are many different kinds of activities to enjoy.
-At Kelvingrove Park in the west end, you can play lawn bowls for free and tennis for free before 4pm on weekdays (book in advance via glasgowlife.org).
+At Kelvingrove Park in the west end, you can play lawn bowls for free.
+Tennis is free before 4pm on weekdays and is £10 per court on weekday evenings and weekends.
+Book courts in advance via glasgowlife.org.
 The skate park is also free-to-use for all ages.

-Ticking all the boxes of healthy, sustainable and affordable, OVO Bikes are a great way to explore the city on 2 wheels.
-Hire a bike (minimum of £1 for 20 minutes; maximum £10 for 24 hours) and check out some suggested routes on the Smarter Travel Glasgow website.
+The OVO Bikes are a great way to explore the city on 2 wheels.
+Hire a standard bike for £2 for 20 minutes or £20 for 24 hours.
+Check out some suggested routes on the Smarter Travel Glasgow website.

 Popular across the UK, Parkruns are free 5km timed events taking place in various parks.
 Known for a friendly and open to all atmosphere, visit parkrun.org.uk to find a local event to take part in.